nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 securely store and compare PINs.
 The PINHandler class interacts with the StorageHandler class to save and load the PIN and authentication status.

+Note: PIN is enabled by default and needs to be set upon first startup.

 <ins>Implementation Details </ins>

 *Data Storage:*